 If there’s one forest where you won’t be short of things to do, it’s Delamere.
 Take a woodland stroll, visit Go Ape for the day or opt to stay in a gorgeous cabin in the woods for a chilled retreat.
 It’s the perfect spot for dog walking, stretching your legs in general or taking part in a new adventure – whether it’s ziplining, horse riding or cycling.

-Another seaside spot that’s perfect for summer.
-Blackpool may be absolutely bustling during the height of the holiday season thanks to the Pleasure Beach theme park, but taking a stroll over the seafront with fish and chips in hand while taking in the fresh sea air is something else.
+Another seaside spot that’s perfect for summer day trips not fat from Liverpool is Blackpool.
+It may be absolutely bustling during the height of the holiday season thanks to the Pleasure Beach theme park, but taking a stroll over the seafront with fish and chips in hand while taking in the fresh sea air is something else.
 Head there early in the morning for quieter, slightly eerie, making for great photos.